YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   has not yet been allocated, return the STRUCTNOTALLOCD error.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t`
-  structure is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSRLEN error and the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`.
+  structure is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSTRLEN error and the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`.
 - Otherwise, return the :code:`len_used` field of the